hkasera/scrabble.py/README.md

 # Scrabbler

-A small script that crawls a website to get the images.
+A small python script that crawls a website to get the images.